Full Ellipsoid Embeddings and Toric Mutations: Existence of Sharp Sequences of Ellipsoid Embeddings

+See \cite{LMS13} for the notion of a full symplectic embedding.
 Proposition \ref{prop:EllipsoidInTriangle} follows by noticing that the complement of the symplectic divisor associated to the side in $P$ non-incident to $v_f$ is the symplectic domain $E(a,b)$ \cite{Toric1,Hutchings3,Schlenk1}.
 In particular, let $\{(\SP_n,v_n)\}_{n\in\N}$ be a Symington sequence and denote by $(a_n,b_n)\in\Z^2$ the affine lengths of the sides of $P_n$ incident to $v_f$.
 Then there exist a sequence of symplectic ellipsoid embeddings

-This is at the core of the relation between the existence of infinite staircase and polytope mutations.
+This is at the core of the relation between the existence of infinite staircases and polytope mutations.
 It is a powerful starting point, but it not enough to conclude Theorem \ref{thm:main} since the symplectic varieties $X(P_n)$ are not isomorphic.
-As emphasized, $X(P_n)$ are typically singular algebraic varieties, and their algebraic isomorphic type strongly depends on $n\in\N$.
+As emphasized, $X(P_n)$ are typically singular algebraic varieties, and their algebraic isomorphism type strongly depends on $n\in\N$.
 That said, the fundamental defining property (S1) of a Symington sequence states that $X(\SP_n)=X(\SP)$ for all $n\in\N$.

 The difference between the equalities $X(\SP_n)=X(\SP)$, for all $n\in\N$, and the sequence of algebraic varieties $X(P_n)$ is contained in the cut content $\SB_n$ in $\SP_n=(P_n,\SB_n)$.
 In particular, Proposition \ref{prop:EllipsoidInTriangle} implies the following: